 Report a concern or contact us

-If you’re concerned about a post or worried about someone, please report to us as soon as possible.
+If you’re concerned about a post or someone’s behaviour, or worried about someone, please report to us as soon as possible.
 We deal with reports during office hours as quickly as we can.
 We’ll assess whether something has broken the rules or is a safeguarding concern.
 We will acknowledge your report.
-This could take up to 5 working days
+This could take up to 5 working days.

 To report a post, use the report button at the top of the post.
 To report a private message, press on the user’s profile icon and then press the report button in their profile.

 To report a post, press the three dots at the corner of the post, then press ‘more’.
-To report other concerns, please email us.
+Please email us to report other concerns.

-Please private message us through the social media platform.
+Please private message Gingerbread through the social media platform.